-Question Answer term and what breaches it is intended to capture.
+Ques tion Answer term and what breaches it is intended to capture.
 In particular, whether it is referring to the 'wilful breach' provisions included in the 2017 Undertaking (and the accompanying standard access agreement and train operations deed) (e.g. cl.
 25.4(b) of the 2017 Undertaking Standard Access Agreement) or is the reference meant to capture wilful breaches more generally?
-As the law currently stands the use of the term most likely refers to conduct by a person who knows that they are committing, and intending to commit a breach, or circumstances in which the person is acting recklessly in the sense of not caring whether or not they commit a breach.
+As the law currently stands the use of the term most likely refers to conduct by a per committing, and intending to commit a breach, or circumstances in which the person caring whether or not they commit a breach.
 (37) Will the rebate mechanism apply to non-coal access holders?
 If so, how will the rebate amount be determined in the DAAU?
-The Rebate mechanism was not intended to, and does not apply to, non-coal Access Holders.
-The Performance Rebate Amount is linked to reference tariffs which are not relevant to non-coal Access Holders and consequently the Rebate mechanism does not apply on that basis.
-A Rebate was never applicable to any access holders prior to the proposed DAAU and consequently, non-coal Access Holders are not worse off (as compared to their current contractual entitlements) by the reason of the Rebate mechanism not applying to them.
-A coal Customer qualifies for a Rebate if: 1) it fails to receive its contracted Train Service Entitlements; 2) the Independent Expert establishes that this failure resulted from an 'AN Performance Breach'; and 3) the coal Customer undertakes to release Aurizon Network from any liability arising whether under contract or tort or common law or in equity or under statute from that failure to receive the relevant Train Service Entitlements (other than for the stated exceptions).
-While non-coal Access Holders cannot receive a Rebate, they have a right to pursue Aurizon Network for any failure to receive their Train Service Entitlements however that rights arises (ie whether under contract or tort or common law or in equity or under statute) without being limited to establishing an 'AN Performance Breach' and without having to give up any rights to make a claim against Aurizon Network in respect of the failure to provide the Train Service Entitlements.
-Clause 7A.1.2 of UT5 has been deleted in the DAAU.
-That clause of UT5 imposed a reasonable endeavours obligation on Aurizon Network to plan and implement Operational Constraints (including in relation to Maintenance Works) so as to minimise disruption to the operation of Train Services.
-While the 'reasonable endeavours' obligation in clause 7A.1.2 has been deleted, an expanded obligation has been included in clause 7A.8.3 by which Aurizon Network undertakes to use reasonable endeavours to cooperate and coordinate with all elements of the Supply Chain with a view to: maximising the efficiency and performance of the relevant Supply Chain; and in planning and implementing Operational Constraints, to the extent practicable, minimising disruptions to the operation of the Train Services, including minimising disruption to Train Service Entitlements and Nominated Monthly Operational Rights.
-The obligation in the new clause 7A.8.3 of the DAAU operates for the benefit of the non-coal and coal Customers who use the Rail Infrastructure.
-To further secure the protections for the benefit of non-coal users, we are proposing that clause 7A.8.3(a) will be amended as follows: (a) Aurizon Network must, in respect of each Supply Chain use reasonable endeavours to cooperate and coordinate with all elements of a Supply Chain (including non-coal users), with a view to: (i) maximising efficiency (ii) in planning and implementing
+The Rebate mechanism was not intended to, and does not apply to, non-coal Ac Amount is linked to reference tariffs which are not relevant to non-coal Access mechanism does not apply on that basis.
+A Rebate was never applicable to any access holders prior to the proposed DAAU an are not worse off (as compared to their current contractual entitlements) by th applying to them.
+A coal Customer qualifies for a Rebate if: 1) it fails to receive its contracted Train Service Entitlements; 2) the Independent Expert establishes that this failure resulted from an 'AN Perform 3) the coal Customer undertakes to release Aurizon Network from any liability a common law or in equity or under statute from that failure to receive the relevant T the stated exceptions).
+While non-coal Access Holders cannot receive a Rebate, they have a right to pu receive their Train Service Entitlements however that rights arises (ie whether und equity or under statute) without being limited to establishing an 'AN Performance E rights to make a claim against Aurizon Network in respect of the failure to provide Clause 7A.1.2 of UT5 has been deleted in the DAAU.
+That clause of UT5 imposed Aurizon Network to plan and implement Operational Constraints (including in re- minimise disruption to the operation of Train Services.
+While the 'reasonable end been deleted, an expanded obligation has been included in clause 7A.8.3 by wh reasonable endeavours to cooperate and coordinate with all elements of the Supp maximising the efficiency and performance of the relevant Supply Chain; a in planning and implementing Operational Constraints, to the extent pr operation of the Train Services, including minimising disruption to Tra Monthly Operational Rights.
+The obligation in the new clause 7A.8.3 of the DAAU operates for the benefit of the the Rail Infrastructure.
+To further secure the protections for the benefit of non-co 7A.8.3(a) will be amended as follows: (a) Aurizon Network must, in respect of each Supply Chain use reasona coordinate with all elements of a Supply Chain (including non-coal use (i) maximising efficiency (ii) in planning and implementing person who knows that they are rson is acting recklessly in the sense of not and consequently, non-coal Access Holders the reason of the Rebate mechanism not ormance Breach'; and arising whether under contract or tort or t Train Service Entitlements (other than for bursue Aurizon Network for any failure to under contract or tort or common law or in e Breach' and without having to give up any le the Train Service Entitlements.